jdubois/jdubois-langchain4j-demo/README.md

 It is enabled by using the `good` Spring Boot profile.
 One way to do this is to set `spring.profiles.active=good` in the `src/main/resources/application.properties` file.

+This configuration, especially when running inside Docker, requires a good amount of resources (CPU and RAM).
+If you run into timeouts, that's because your machine is not powerful enough to run it.

 __Improving performance__: if you have GPUs on your machine, Ollama performance can be greatly improved by using them.
-The easiest way is to install Ollama locally on your machine, and install the models like in the `src/main/docker/install-ollama-models.sh` script.
+The easiest way is to install Ollama locally on your machine, and install the models like in the `src/main/docker/install-ollama-models-good.sh` script.

-To set up the necessary resources, you need to have Docker installed on your machine, and run with Docker Compose the `src/main/docker/docker-compose.yml` file.
+To set up the necessary resources, you need to have Docker installed on your machine, and run with Docker Compose the `src/main/docker/docker-compose-good.yml` file.

 It will set up: